Rarity of rocket-driven Penrose extraction in Kerr spacetime: Numerical Results

 \subsection{Extraction Window in Parameter Space}

-The key is using \emph{prograde flyby orbits} satisfying: (1) $E_0 > 1$ (unbound), (2) periapsis $r_{\rm peri} < r_{\rm erg} = 2M$ (ergosphere penetration), and (3) negative-angular-momentum exhaust direction (retrograde in the local frame, enabling $E_{\rm ex} < 0$).
+We require \emph{prograde flyby orbits} satisfying: (1) $E_0 > 1$ (unbound), (2) periapsis $r_{\rm peri} < r_{\rm erg} = 2M$ (ergosphere penetration), and (3) exhaust direction chosen to minimize $E_{\rm ex}$ (in the successful sampled cases, the minimizing direction is locally retrograde and carries sufficiently negative angular momentum $L_{z,\rm ex} < 0$ to permit $E_{\rm ex} < 0$).

 For diagnostics and visualization (Figs.~\ref{fig:orbit-classification} and \ref{fig:spin-dependence}), we further classify ergosphere-penetrating flybys by periapsis depth.
 Let $\Delta r_{\rm erg} := r_{\rm erg} - r_+$ denote the equatorial ergosphere thickness.
-We call a trajectory \emph{shallow} if its periapsis lies in the outer 30\% of the ergosphere, $r_{\rm peri} > r_{\rm erg} - 0.3\,\Delta r_{\rm erg}$, and \emph{deep} otherwise; deep-ergosphere flybys correspond to the region where negative-angular-momentum (retrograde-in-local-frame) exhaust can robustly attain $E_{\rm ex}<0$.
+We call a trajectory \emph{shallow} if its periapsis lies in the outer 30\% of the ergosphere, $r_{\rm peri} > r_{\rm erg} - 0.3\,\Delta r_{\rm erg}$, and \emph{deep} otherwise; deep-ergosphere flybys correspond to the diagnostic region where exhaust with sufficiently negative angular momentum ($L_{z,\rm ex} < 0$) can most robustly attain $E_{\rm ex}<0$, though the actual extraction boundary $R_{\rm extraction}$ depends on the instantaneous orbital state (Sec.~\ref{sec:throttle-function}).

-For $a/M = 0.95$, the viable region is remarkably narrow: specific energy $E_0 \in [1.15, 1.35]$ and specific angular momentum $L_z \in [2.9, 3.3]$, yielding periapsis at $r_{\rm peri} \approx 1.5M$.
-Orbits outside this window fail: initially bound conditions ($E_0 < 1$) remain bound under our baseline burns; low $L_z$ leads to capture; high $L_z$ places periapsis outside the ergosphere; retrograde orbits ($L_z < 0$) with $E < 1$ universally captured in our sampled domain.
-Figure~\ref{fig:orbit-classification} shows how orbit classification depends critically on spin: at $a/M = 0.70$, the deep ergosphere region is negligible (confined to a thin band), while at $a/M = 0.95$, it expands to dominate 44\% of parameter space.
+For $a/M = 0.95$, we find the viable region to be remarkably narrow: specific energy $E_0 \in [1.15, 1.35]$ and specific angular momentum $L_z \in [2.9, 3.3]$, yielding periapsis at $r_{\rm peri} \approx 1.5M$.
+Orbits outside this window fail in different ways: initially bound conditions ($E_0 < 1$) remain bound under our baseline burns; low-$L_z$ cases are captured; high $L_z$ places periapsis outside the ergosphere; and retrograde ($L_z < 0$) cases do not yield extraction-with-escape in the sampled domain.
+Figure~\ref{fig:orbit-classification} shows how orbit classification depends critically on spin: at $a/M = 0.70$, the deep ergosphere region is negligible (confined to a thin band), while at $a/M = 0.95$, it expands to dominate 44\% of the plotted $(E_0, L_z)$ diagnostic domain (Fig.~\ref{fig:orbit-classification}b).